Whimsy Stick

 Key Takeaway

 Your dog is not bad.
-Your dog is underemployed.
+Meanwhile, your dog is underemployed.
 The behavioral problems you are seeing are symptoms of a neurological sequence that is not getting completed.
+The impulse control drills build the on/off switch directly into the predatory sequence at high arousal.

 Most behavioral problems in pet dogs are not training failures.
 They are biology asking a question the owner does not know how to answer.
 The question is always the same: where does this drive go?